Resxt/Plutonium-IW5-Scripts/small_scripts/README.md

 ## chat_commands.gsc

-Let players execute commands by typing in the command.
+Let players execute commands by typing in the chat.
-This has been created for private matches and servers that don't use IW4MAdmin.
+This can be used to display text to the player, for example the server rules or execute GSC code to kill the player or give him a particular weapon for example.
 Since there is no permission check I would recommend deleting the sensitive commands if you run a public server or don't fully trust the people in your private match.

+This has been created for private matches and servers that don't use IW4MAdmin (or that removed its commands).
+If you plan on using this with IW4MAdmin's commands enabled you should double check that commands don't overwrite something (or remove them in IW4MAdmin)

 :white_check_mark: Features available